actuallyyun/Rviewer-coding-challenge-cherry-tomatoes/README.md

 Scored 4/5 in code quality, 4/5 in maintainability and 5/5 in testing in the code report from a Rviewer mentor.

 ## Highlights

-・Implemented Clean Architecture approach to produce clean, maintainable and well-designed code.
+- Implemented Clean Architecture approach to produce clean, maintainable and well-designed code.
-・Created well isolated types and components that can be reused with ease.
+- Created well isolated types and components that can be reused with ease.
-・Extracted multiple React Hooks into a custom Hook to improve performance and code maintainability.
+- Extracted multiple React Hooks into a custom Hook to improve performance and code maintainability.
-・Provided module based tests to test React components and application logic, achieved 93% code coverage.
+- Provided module based tests to test React components and application logic, achieved 93% code coverage.
-・Used module based CSS to manage stylesheets.
+- Used module based CSS to manage stylesheets.

 ## To read about how I refactored the code using React custom Hopk, go to